Verify card payments with 3D Secure 2.0, the next generation of card authentication.

 When 3D Secure 2.0 authentication is used, the liability for fraudulent transactions shifts to the card issuer.

-But unlike the first iteration of 3D Secure, your shoppers don't experience the redirects that can lower your conversion rate.
+Unlike the first iteration of 3D Secure, you can use an iframe to implement the request for authentication asynchronously on the same page without redirection.
+That means your shoppers are not redirected and there is no negative impact on your conversion rate.
 In many cases the shopper's identity can be verified via their device fingerprint and additional information, resulting in a frictionless payment experience.
 If additional verification is required, this is now performed within the payments page of your website or natively in your mobile application.

 3D Secure 2.0 is supported by the following card schemes: